FactorySimPy/FactorySimPy/docs/basic_components.md

 2. "GENERATING_STATE": Active state where items are being created and pushed to the out_edge.

-3. "BLOCKED_STATE": The source is blocked, waiting for the outgoing edge to accept an item (only when `blocking` is `True`).
+3. "BLOCKED_STATE": The source is blocked, waiting for the output edge to be available to accept an item (only when `blocking` is `True`).

 **Usage**